x2APIC and APIC Virtualization

 - The local capOS dependency set already has

-x86_64MSR access.
-A manual minimal x2APIC backend for EOI, ICR/IPI, spurious vector, LVT timer, timer initial count, divide config, and current APIC ID should be small enough to avoid adding another architecture crate when that backend is implemented.
+x86_64MSR access, and the implemented x2APIC backend covers EOI, ICR/IPI, spurious vector, LVT timer, timer initial count, divide config, and current APIC ID without adding another architecture crate.

 Virtualization Findings